 On out Github you can find an example of a Node.js function on AWS Lambda that demonstrates how to interface Voicegain Telephony Bot API with a RASA NLU bot: platform/examples/voicebot-lambda-vg-rasa at master · voicegain/platform (github.com)

-Soon, we will be sharing sample python function code on AWS Lambda which shows how to implement more traditional (VoiceXML like) IVRs with the use of Speech grammars on top of our Telephony Bot API: platform/declarative-ivr at master · voicegain/platform (github.com)
+You can also check out our sample python function code on AWS Lambda which shows how to implement more traditional (VoiceXML like) IVRs with the use of Speech grammars on top of our Telephony Bot API: platform/declarative-ivr at master · voicegain/platform (github.com)